lansingmike7/DuplicateDeleter/README.md

 Deletes Photos that are very similar and essentially duplicates, given a folder of images

-Provide a non empty folder This isnt stress tested chances are youll break it and find bugs and optimizations to be made wrote this in 30 for something im working on.
+Provide a non empty folder This isnt stress tested chances are youll break it and find bugs and optimizations to be made wrote this in 30 minutes for something im working on.

 First Install Dependencies